neutrons/multiphonon/README.md

 ## Run tests
 Tests are run automatically at [CI](https://github.com/neutrons/multiphonon/actions)

-Due to some test files exceeds github storage limit, git-lfs(large file storage) has been set up and will need to be configured on local machine to download test data.
-To set up git-lfs, make sure you are in root folder multiphonon/, then run:
+Due to certain test files exceed github storage limit, git-lfs(large file storage) has been set up to host these test data.
+Git-lfs will need to be configured on local machine to download test data.
+To set up git-lfs, in root folder "multiphonon/" run:

     $ git lfs pull
     $ git submodule update --init --recursive

 A folder named "multiphonon-data" should appear under "tests/data/", from here run:

     $ pytest

-to run all tests or to run minimal tests see instructions below.
+to run all tests or follow instructions below to run minimal tests .

 To manually run the minimal test suite, install multiphonon, clone this repository, and run